 SimBiology uses three types of quantities in models:

-region that contains species.
-A compartment is characterized by a
+contains species.
+A compartment is characterized by a capacity expressed as

-capacity expressed as volume, area, or length.
-A compartment can also
+volume, area, or length.
+A compartment can also contain other compartments,

-contain other compartments, which adds hierarchy to a model.
-For example,
+which adds hierarchy to a model.
+For example, a compartment named

-vary during a simulation as a result of their participation in reactions,
+(or concentrations) vary during a simulation as a result of their participation

-differential equations, and events.
-Therefore, species represent the
+in reactions, differential equations, and events.
+Therefore, species represent

 A parameter is a quantity that is referred to by expressions.
 It typically remains constant during a simulation.
 For example, parameters are used as rate constants in reactions.